danilych/awesome-mac-privacy/README.md

 - **[Appflowy](https://github.com/AppFlowy-IO/AppFlowy)** - AppFlowy is an open-source alternative to Notion.
 You are in charge of your data and customizations.
 Built with Flutter and Rust.

 ### Development
-- **[VScode](https://github.com/microsoft/vscode)** - is a widely used open-source code editor developed by Microsoft.
-It's designed for developers and offers a versatile, customizable, and user-friendly environment for coding and programming.
-With a rich ecosystem of extensions, it supports various programming languages, frameworks, and tools, making it a popular choice for software development and web development projects.
 - **[Atom](https://github.com/atom/atom)** - is an open-source code editor developed by GitHub.
 It is highly customizable and designed for software development, with features like a package manager and Git integration.
 Atom is known for its user-friendly interface and a large library of community-contributed packages, making it a popular choice for developers seeking a versatile and extensible code editing environment.
 - **[VSCodium](https://github.com/VSCodium/vscodium)** - is an open-source, unbranded alternative to Visual Studio Code (VS Code) with a focus on privacy.